hdm/mac-tracker/README.md

   ],
   ```

-This prefix has a 24-bit mask, which conveniently maps to 3 bytes, and matches all addresses in the form of  `00:0e:02:XX:XX:XX`.
+This 24-bit mask conveniently maps to 3 bytes, and matches all addresses in the form of  `00:0e:02:XX:XX:XX`.
 The mask can vary based on the block size and may be listed as `/24`, `/28`, or `/36`.
 The mask refers to the number of leading bits in
 the prefix that match that registration.
 A `/36` prefix would mask the first 36 bits of the full 48-bit address, leaving just 12 bits
 for unique addresses, which allows for only 4096 unique MACs.
 By contrast, the larger `/24` masks allow for 16.7m million unique MACs.